-Hence, it is not a surprise that leadership is one of the most valued qualities when it comes to achieving success and making a mark at a mass level.
+Hence, it is not a surprise that leadership is one of the most valued qualities regarding achieving success and making a mark at a mass level.

 But, what is leadership?
 And, what are the qualities that set leaders apart?